Darjusch/Public-Writeups/Anonymous.md

 ####Nmap

 First we use nmap to see which ports are open and which services are running on them.

 [![https://imgur.com/3KHpnMu.png](https://imgur.com/3KHpnMu.png)](https://imgur.com/3KHpnMu.png)

 The first thing that catches our eye is the possibility to log into FTP anonymously which also hints to the room name so lets try that.

 [![https://imgur.com/NSv0ZJ1.png](https://imgur.com/NSv0ZJ1.png)](https://imgur.com/NSv0ZJ1.png)

 Lets discover which files we can find on the ftp server:

 [![https://imgur.com/IyxL5jx.png](https://imgur.com/IyxL5jx.png)](https://imgur.com/IyxL5jx.png)

 and use the get command to download the files.

 The only interesting file we found is this bash script:

 ![Imgur](https://i.imgur.com/FS6sPPw.png)

-i dont know yet how to exploit it but i am sure we will find out later on.
+i am sure we can exploit it but lets first explore other options, we will find out later on.

 Lets try to enumerate the SMB shares on Port 139 and 445